grandma’s hot borscht

 Either way, it’s a delicious nutritional powerhouse.

-You could add potatoes to this version as well, but I’m not using them here.
+You could add potatoes to the vegetarian version as well, but I’m not using them here.
 It’s going to be served as a first course, so I want to keep it light.

-If you have a jar of dill pickles in the fridge, take the dthe next level and a couple of spoonfuls of the juice.
+If you have a jar of dill pickles in the fridge, take it to the next level and add a couple of spoonfuls of the pickle juice to the soup.
 If you haven’t got any, don’t fret.
 Your soup will still be great.

 Hot Vegetarian Borscht